Year-End Tax Planning

 Secret Tax Deduction Club

 Having completed our rant, we swim in the grey waters with slivers of white and black.
 We will provide you with options, arguments and counter-arguments.
-Ultimately it is your life and your tax return, and we will offer guidance as you walk thru it.
+Ultimately it is your life and your tax return, and as facilitators in the tax return preparation process, we will offer guidance as you walk through it.

 Keeping Up With The Jones’s